smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 Bulk means no timing guarantee but everything is checked and resent if it gets corrupted.

 So `0x81` is where the samples will come out.
-The rest of this post is about getting the RTL2832U to start pushing them into it.
+The rest of this post is about learning to talk to the RTL2832U itself, which is what it will take to get it pushing samples into that endpoint.

 ## Reading and writing registers

 Every request so far came from the USB standard, which has nothing to say about radios.

-To power on the demodulator, set a frequency or set a sample rate we have to configure the RTL2832U itself, and all of that is writing into the chip's registers.
+To power on the demodulator, set a frequency, or set a sample rate, we have to configure the RTL2832U itself, and all of that is writing into the chip's registers.

 The addresses and the request shape below come from the RTL2832U datasheet, in its register description sections.
-Realtek never meant it for the public, it was marked for development partners only, but a copy is not hard to find online.
+Realtek never meant it for the public — it was marked for development partners only — but a copy is not hard to find online.

 Registers are reached with vendor commands, the same `struct usbdevfs_ctrltransfer` as before with different values in the fields.
+The two calls below are what `rtl_read_reg` and `rtl_write_reg` wrap in the source.

 `wIndex` carries two things: which part of the chip we are addressing, which the datasheet calls the block, and whether we are reading or writing.
 Reading from the system block is `0x0200` and writing to it is `0x0210`.
 The datasheet lists seven blocks in all.